caddy-ansible/caddy-ansible/README.md

 Changing this variable will reinstall Caddy with the new packages if `caddy_update` is enabled.
 Check https://caddyserver.com/download for available packages.

+This causes the builds to be downloaded from https://caddyserver.com rather than using the github releases.
+This service is provided for free by the Caddy maintainers and if you rely on it you should consider donating.
+The capacity of this service is limited so if you use this role to manage Caddy across many hosts it is recommended to use a different method.

 default:

 ```yaml